mpursley/google-gemini-slackbot/README.md

 This Slack Bot integrates Google Gemini's AI technology into Slack, offering a smart, responsive assistant that enhances productivity.
 Follow these steps to set up and deploy your bot.

-### New Features
-* **Multi-turn Conversations:** The bot now supports threaded replies.
-You can ask follow-up questions within a thread (e.g., "Add 10 more"), and the bot will remember previous interactions to maintain context.
-* **Cloud Run Support:** Includes helper scripts and a Dockerfile to easily build and deploy the bot to Google Cloud Run.

 ## Accessing the SlackBot from Slack Channel with an App Mention

 ![Accessing the SlackBot from Slack Channel with an App Mention